samad-zeeshan/Docket/README.md

 ## Status

-The code is complete and verified locally.
-It has never been deployed to a live AWS account, so no number here comes from production.
+This has been deployed and run on a live AWS account.
+A receipt PDF went into S3 and came out of DynamoDB as checked JSON, in 1.7 seconds, for a fifth of a cent.
+Every number on this page comes from that account.

+Deploying it once was worth more than any test.
+It found four bugs nothing else
+could:

+- the pinned model had been retired and no longer existed
+- the runbook's first command resolved every variable to an empty string, because CDK renames outputs declared inside a construct
+- the redrive tool listed one stuck message five times
+- and, worse, reported that it had moved nothing right after moving something

+It also failed on its first document, because Bedrock had not yet approved the account.
+That was the good outcome.
+The handler threw instead of marking the receipt `FAILED`, SQS retried three times, the message landed in the dead letter queue, one alarm fired, and the redrive replayed it without creating a duplicate.
+Four claims in [docs/decisions.md](docs/decisions.md), tested by an accident.

-What is actually verified: TypeScript compiles clean, the linter passes, 84 tests pass, `cdk synth` produces valid CloudFormation with zero cdk-nag findings, and the LocalStack test exercises the real S3 and DynamoDB behavior.
-The accuracy number and the cost estimate come from saved synthetic responses, not from Bedrock.
+Also verified: TypeScript compiles clean, the linter passes, 96 tests pass, `cdk synth` produces valid CloudFormation with zero cdk-nag findings, and the LocalStack test exercises real S3 and DynamoDB behavior.

 ## License